-It comes with a snappy source-code editor and you can highlight syntax for 30 different languages.
-Not only that, there are other features too including keyboard-centric code editing approach, automatic real-time API description, Git control, IntelliSense, Debugging support, etc.
+It comes with a snappy source-code editor, and you can highlight syntax for 30 different languages.
+Not only that, there are other features too including a keyboard-centric code editing approach, automatic real-time API description, Git control, IntelliSense, Debugging support, etc.

 - Supports many languages